MarkTheF4rth/Base_Bot/README.md

 "chain commands" - allows multiple commands to be passed in a single message, if the command character comes up more than once, recommended for simple bots with less complex commnads

 Servers:
-This section controls what servers/channels the bot can respond in, all fields in this section are a server name followed by a dictionary, see template for details.
+This section controls what servers/channels the bot can respond in, all fields in this section are a server id followed by a dictionary, see template for details.
 Every server has the following fields:
-"id" - the identification number of the server "categories" - the command categories which are enabled in the server "channels" - a subset of server, used to set configs specifically for channels within the server
+"categories" - the command categories which are enabled in the server "channels" - a subset of server, used to set configs specifically for channels within the server, it behaves identical to server, without a "channels" field

 Categories:
 All commands are sorted into categories, generally by the module they belong to.
 In this section you can set the behaviour of each category, and what commands they hold.